drivera123/LDRS500/article-reviews.md

+This is an optional assignment worth 10% of your final grade.

+##### Check the course Timeline for the due date.

 In this unit, there are four journal articles included in your reading.
 Please review all articles and **respond to two of the articles on questions provided under them**.
 Each journal response should be a maximum of 400 words each and posted to your blog.

 Make sure to include complete bibliographic information in your post and the 'ldrs500' category and 'article review' tag.